 Unfortunately, signal strength for broadcast television is not uniformly strong.
 If you happen to live in an area where the TV antennas send out signals that are fairly weak or where natural and man-made features cause interference, you may grow frustrated trying to tune into your favorite shows or when you want to catch breaking local news.

-This is why you will want to get an outdoor TV antenna.
+This is why you will want to get an outdoor TV antenna or an Indoor TV antenna.
 What follows is an overview of the best TV antennas, ranked by price to help you make your purchasing decision.

 1. Safety First!

 When installing your new outdoor TV antenna, make sure that it is safe for you to climb up a ladder to mount this on your roof.